hack-rice/HR8-First-Timers-Track/reddit-bot/README.md

 ### Cygwin installation (Windows users only)

 Visit [this website](https://cygwin.com/install.html) to install Cygwin.
 For each screen on the installer where it provides a default option, the default is fine.
 However, there is one screen that asks you to "Choose A Download Site".
-Any site should work; however, some work better than others.  'https://mirror.steadfast.net' works well.
+Any site should work; however, some work better than others.
+[This site](https://mirror.steadfast.net) works well.

 From this point on, whenever the tutorial says to use the terminal, you should use Cygwin instead.

 ### Dependencies
 Most newer versions of Python come with pip, so it should be already installed.
-SPecifically, we want to have pip3 installed.
+Specifically, we want to have pip3 installed.
 To check if you have pip installed already, type `which pip3` into the terminal.
 You should see the version number printed to the terminal if you have it.

 If you don't have pip, you can install it [here](https://pip.pypa.io/en/stable/installing/).